mjaysonnn/SpotVerse/README.md

 ## Directory Structure

-- **running_scripts**: Contains the scripts for deploying resources and running non-Galaxy workloads.
+- **running_scripts**: Contains the scripts for deploying resources, running non-Galaxy workloads, and parsing output for results.
+-
 - **galaxy_scripts**: Contains the scripts specifically for deploying the Galaxy framework.